rails/rails/guides/source/configuring.md

     The default setting is `true`, which uses the partial at `/admin/posts/_post.erb`.
 Setting the value to `false` would render `/posts/_post.erb`, which is the same behavior as rendering from a non-namespaced controller such as `PostsController`.

+* `config.action_view.raise_on_missing_translations` determines whether an error should be raised for missing translations

 ### Configuring Action Mailer

 There are a number of settings available on `config.action_mailer`: